OAM's collection of artifacts, archival and library

 - Detailed models commercial aircraft manufactured by McDonnel Douglas are diplayed in a glass enclosure in the Main Hangar Area.

-Oakland Aviation Museum Library (by appointment only)
+Oakland Aviation Museum Library (by appointment)

 - The Norden bombsight was crucial to the success of

 the U.S. Army Air Forces' daylight bombing campaign during World War

 II.
 Initially developed by Carl Norden for the U.S. Navy, the Army Air